alexcu/node-pact-publisher/README.md

 ## Publishing pacts to the broker

-To publish your pacts, populate the files you want to publish in the [constructor][constructing] under the `pacts` key/argument, then simply call the `publish` method on your publisher to let the magic happen!
+To publish your pacts, populate the files you want to publish in the [constructor](#constructing-a-new-publisher) under the `pacts` key/argument, then simply call the `publish` method on your publisher to let the magic happen!

 ```javascript
 var myPublisher = new PactPublisher({